Christina Anne Hawthorne

 Posted in Poetry

-Tagged #amwriting, #poetrycommunity, #WritingCommunity, abuse, child abuse, children, Christina Anne Hawthorne, Ontyre Passages, poem, poetry
+Tagged #amwriting, #poetrycommunity, #WritingCommunity, aging, Christina Anne Hawthorne, determination, Ontyre Passages, poem, poetry